North Layton Jr. High Counseling Center

 3. Plan for Career and College Readiness

 a.
-We meet with each student (7th, 8thand 9th grade) for a 30 minute individualized meeting and set academic and personal goals.
+We meet with each student (7th, 8th and 9th grade) for a 30 minute individualized or small group meeting and set academic and personal goals.

 c.
-We create four-year plans with our 8thand 9th grade students.
+We help in developing four-year plans with our 8th and 9th grade students.

 d.
 Discuss college and post-high school education opportunities.